 It’s true; people nowadays have their brand of work ethic.
 Unlike many, they tend to resent the idea of strict schedules and absolutes.
 Instead, they opt to work according to what inspires them the most.

-And as a leader, it's vital that you consider which management style suits them best.
+As a leader, you must consider which management style suits them best.
 The best way to manage teamwork cohesion is to design every element of their jobs around the idea of freedom.